mercode-org/merculator/README.md

 # merculator
-A scientific calculator made with JS.
+A scientific calculator made with JS, deployable with deskgap.